cout970/Elm-interpreter/README.md

 ##### GTD
+- Add modules and imports (loading and evaluation)
 - Improve error reporting encapsulating the job of creating user-readable strings in a separated module
-- Add modules and imports (loading and evaluation)
 - Add better runtime exceptions
 - Add tests for incorrect code
 - Add code locations in tokenizer/parser/analyzer errors
 - Add builtin functions and types from elm-core
-- Add support for webassembly
 - Reduce the use of clone on immutable values (using Rc to share the data)